rachidamrani/lector-csharpdotnet-fullstack-app/Readme.md

 # Overview

+## Project presentation

+The LectorNet project is a social platform designed to facilitate book exchanges among members, allowing them to share ideas, summaries, and comments.
+It also enables users to create reading challenges and track their reading progress.

 This repository contains a full-stack web application built with .NET 9 technologies.
 The application features a Blazor Server frontend for creating dynamic user interfaces, complemented by a RESTful Web API backend that interfaces with a SQL Server database for data persistence and management.

+## Main features

+- Publish books
+- Publish book summaries
+- View summaries from other users
+- Rate read books
+- Write detailed reviews
+- Exchange books between users
+- Create reading challenges

 # Backend Architecture